Just as diet can have a positive or negative impact on heart, brain and bone health, your colon's overall health can be affected by what you eat.

 Treatment for these conditions includes diet and lifestyle modifications, medications and/or surgery.

 Colorectal cancer is one of the most serious colon diseases.
-It's the third most common cancer and the third deadliest cancer in the U.S. Risk factors for colon cancer include age (risk increases over age 50); race (blacks have the highest rates of colorectal cancer in the U.S.); family history; previous polyps; inflammatory bowel disease; smoking; and heavy alcohol use.
+Risk factors for colon cancer include age (risk increases over age 45); race (Blacks have the highest rates of colorectal cancer in the U.S.); family history; previous polyps; inflammatory bowel disease; smoking; physical inactivity; and heavy alcohol use.

-"There is also a strong correlation between obesity and having a higher risk of getting cancer in the colon," says Joshua Melson, MD, MPH, a gastroenterologist who specializes in colorectal cancer at Rush University Medical Center.
+"There is also a strong correlation between obesity and having a higher risk of getting cancer in the colon," says Lisa Ravindra, MD, an internist and lifestyle medicine specialist at RUSH University Medical Center.

 A weighty connection